fsharp/fsharp.org/testimonials/index.md

 ---

-> ...your code is less error-prone...
+> I'd recommend F#... learning another language is one way to become a better programmer.

 1. Antonio Hayley on [StackOverflow](http://stackoverflow.com/a/179357)

 I'd recommend F# to a die hard C# developer just because learning another language is one way a programmer can get out of a local maxima and become a better programmer.
 And F# isn't just a different set of semantics on top of the same syntax as most imperative languages are, it's a totally different programming style.
 All the more to expand the capabilities and understanding of a programmer.

  <div class="keywords">learning, imperative, functional</div>